joinrepublic/Automatic-pr-labelling/README.md

     cp .env.example .env
     # Edit .env file with your GitHub credentials
 ```
+4. Please make sure that you have the following environment variable defined:
+  - `GITHUB_TOKEN`: a valid GitHub token that allows you access to the repo you want to run these analytics for;
+  - `REPOSITORY`: the `owner/repo` on which you want to run these analytics;
+  - `DATE_RANGE`: will default to `30d`, so need not to have it defined, but...

 ## Usage
 ### PR Review Estimator
+The main use case of this estimator is to be run as part of a GitHub action whenever a pull request is done.
+Therefore we start by [ syill a work in progress ] an action from another repo invoquing this script.

+But if you want to run it locally, with or without docker, please keep on reading the following subsections.

 #### Running from another GitHub action

+This is the most expected use case for this script: to run it as part of the PR action, from another repo.

 ```yaml
 jobs:
   estimate_review_time: